retargetly/mockingbird/README.md

 # Mockingbird (v1.0.0)
 Detect ad blockers and take actions with a simple standalone script.
 ----------------------

-Standalone JavaScript plugin that let's you detect your users using ad blockers and show messages according to your preferences, with many other options.

 This is an on-line example: http://jsfiddle.net/retargetly/9vsha32h/

 Also check the example folder, with a really simple code snippet.